 Can you flush tampons?
 That would be a negative.
 Don’t flush the tampon applicator or wrapper and you really shouldn’t flush the actual tampon either.
 After you’ve finished inserting a tampon, you can place the used applicator back into the wrapper and throw it out in the bin.Time To Remove Your Tampon

 Knowing when to remove or change your tampon isn’t an exact science.
 Every girl and every flow is different.
 That said, you should never leave your tampon in for more than 8 hours.
 So if you’re ready to climb under the covers and plan to sleep very late after inserting a tampon, pads are probably the best choice.

 When you’re ready for a fresh tampon, changing it is super easy.
 Just head to the bathroom and wash your hands.
 Once you’re in position, simply pull on the string and voilà!
 Your tampon should slide right out (remember – don’t flush it!).

 If you just started using tampons, take a look at your tampon after you’ve removed it.
 Is there still some white showing?
 You might want to consider using a lower absorbency tampon next time.
 Have you leaked through to your underwear?
 Maybe you need a higher absorbency.
-Finding the best tampon and perfect absorbency for you can be tricky at first, but you’ll get the hang of it.
+Finding the best tampon with applicator and perfect absorbency for you can be tricky at first, but you’ll get the hang of it.

 For next steps like Type Of TAMPAX Tampon and How Long Can I Leave My Tampon In check out these links!